 SELECT ASCII (Expression) FROM [Source]

 Expression: Please specify a valid Expression for which you want to find the ASCII code.
-If the specified expression is more than one character then, MySQL ASCII Function will return the ASCII code of a left most character of the expression.
+If the specified expression is more than one character, then MySQL ASCII returns the ASCII code of the leftmost character of the expression.

-TIP: Please refer ASCII Table to check the ASCII values for each and every character.
+TIP: Please refer ASCII Table to check the ASCII values for each character.

-In order to demonstrate this string function, We are going to use the customerdetails table data that we shown below
+To demonstrate this string ASCII function, We are going to use the customerdetails table data that we have shown below

 MySQL ASCII Example 1

-The ASCII Function in MySQL is used to return the ASCII code of the leftmost character in an expression.
-The following query will show multiple ways to use this function.
+The ASCII Function in MySQL returns the ASCII code of the leftmost character in an expression.
+The following query shows multiple ways to use this function.

 SELECT ASCII('A'); SELECT ASCII(1); SELECT ASCII('abcd'); SELECT ASCII(''); SELECT ASCII(NULL);

 MySQL ASCII Function Example 2

-In this example, we are going to implement the string ASCII function in MySQL on different columns in a table.
-Following statement will return the ASCII code of leftmost character in First_Name, Last_Name, and Yearly_Income column.
+In this example, we are going to implement the string ASCII in MySQL on different columns in a table.
+The following statement returns the ASCII code of the left most character in First_Name, Last_Name, and Yearly_Income column.

 -- MySQL String ASCII Example USE company; SELECT First_Name, ASCII(First_Name) AS ASCII_FName, Last_Name, ASCII(Last_Name) AS ASCII_LName, Education, Profession, Yearly_Income, ASCII(Yearly_Income) AS ASCII_Income, Sales FROM customerdetails;